Merchandising with Coveo

 Context information

-We can deconstruct context into three groups of information: attributes of any anonymous visitors (device type, region, referrer URL), real-time data about the session (pages visited, items in the cart, previous products seen), and visitor history (account data, past purchases, number of visits, loyalty program status) that Coveo can stitch together based on collected data or that you can feed from your systems.
+Context can be deconstructed into three groups of information: attributes of any anonymous visitors (device type, region, referrer URL), real-time data about the session (pages visited, items in the cart, previous products seen), and visitor history (account data, past purchases, number of visits, loyalty program status).
+These groups can be stitched together based on collected data or data fed from your systems.

 These attributes are collected by your existing data layer, and can be leveraged to build rules and targeting conditions, but it’s also automatically optimized by Coveo’s AI models.
 Having healthy data is critical for accurate attribution metric calculation in the reporting of page and search performance.